 Whatever you do, though, DON'T change tenses within your novel (unless you're breaking the fourth wall).

 How about you?
 Which tense do you prefer, past or present tense?
 Why?
-Let us know in the comments section.
+Let us know in the comments.

 Practice writing in both present and past tense.

-When your time is up, post your practice in both tenses in the comments section.
+When your time is up, post your practice in both tenses in the practice box below and leave feedback for a few other writers, too.